urvishp13/Expression-Evaluation/README.md

 `@author Urvish Patel` tag before Classes to see the code I have written.
 The code was tested using self-generated test cases that can be found in [this](https://github.com/urvishp13/Expression-Evaluation/blob/main/docs/testcases.md) file.
 Expressions can be inputted when prompted in the (eg. terminal) after running the program.
-Only use variables that are in your variable-value text file--this text file is basically like a database; if variables other than the ones listed are used, you will get an evaluation but it will be incorrect (just a note if you're trying to test an edge case).
+Only use variables that are in your variable-value text file--this file is basically like a database; if variables other than the ones listed in this file are used, you will get an evaluation but it will be incorrect (just a note if you're trying to test an edge case).
 If you want to create your own text file, simply create a text file and follow the the instructions on how to format the content under the "Running the evaluator" section in [problem_specs](https://github.com/urvishp13/Expression-Evaluation/blob/main/docs/problem_specs.pdf)